 I usually start the image quality section of a super-telephoto lens review with superlatives.
-However, as discussed in-depth at the beginning of the review, this lens will not perform at the same level as the RF 400 L and RF 600 L.
+However, as expected and as discussed in-depth at the beginning of the review, this lens does not perform at the same level as the RF 600 L.

 Selecting a one or two stops narrower aperture often provides at least minor sharpness improvement.
-However, with a wide-open aperture starting at f/8, diffraction is already playing a softening role at only one stop narrower, likely offsetting any gains realized using that technique.
+However, with a wide-open aperture starting at f/8, diffraction is already playing a softening role at only one stop narrower, offsetting any gains realized using that technique.
 The f/11 test results appear the same as the f/8 results.

 Critical for the success of a lens creating a very shallow depth of field and used primarily to photograph subjects in motion is its AF performance.
 Canon's super-telephoto lenses have long delivered the best-available autofocus performance, and this lens is expected to continue that trend.

 However, extenders have an impact on AF speed, and the RF 1200 has an integrated 2x extender.
-Additional, we should expect the relatively narrow maximum f/8 aperture to further impact AF performance.
-Still, the RF 1200 AF system should perform well until very low light conditions are encountered.
+Additionally, the relatively narrow maximum f/8 aperture further impacts AF performance.
+Still, the RF 1200 AF system performs well, quickly focusing on subjects until very low light conditions are encountered.

 Based on the RF 600, the RF 1200's AF system incorporates that lens's AF advantages.
 "Mechanically-related AF improvements include reduced drive load, thanks to glass materials in the focus lens group that are nearly one-fifth the previous weight."
 [Canon] Also included is the latest microprocessor for improved calculation speed.

-In addition to being reasonably fast and very accurate, this lens's internal AF system should be very quiet.
-Some quiet internal shuffling along with quiet clicks will likely be heard by an ear next to the lens, but the sounds will probably not be noticeable when shooting.
+In addition to being reasonably fast and very accurate, this lens's internal AF system is quiet.
+Some internal shuffling, along with quiet clicks, is heard by an ear near the lens.

 A 3-position focus limiter switch allows focusing distances to be limited to a subset of this lens's focus distance range.
 In addition to the full range, restricted limits of 14.1-98.4' (4.3-30m) and 98.4' (30.0m) - ∞ are selectable for improved focus lock times and reduced focus hunting when photographing subjects remaining within these ranges.